mx51/docker-eks-node-rollout/README.md

 This poses a problem in automated deployments (especially CI/CD pipelines): you will deploy updates, but not receieve any feedback on whether or not those changes actually worked.
 Only by manually terminating instances or scaling up/down can you find out if your changes are working.
 Performing blue/green deployments of ASGs does not help either, as you have no way of knowing when the workers in the new ASG have succesfully launched.

 ## Overview of Steps
+  1. get all ASGs attached to cluster
-  1. add an EC2 instance to the ASG
+  2. add an EC2 instance to the ASG
-  2. wait for the new instance to be healthy
+  3. wait for the new instance to be healthy
-  3. drain an instance that is outdated
+  4. drain an instance that is outdated
-  4. terminate the outdated instance
+  5. terminate the outdated instance
-  5. repeat until all instances are up to date
+  6. repeat until all instances are up to date

 ## Usage
 ```